2022 CONCACAF W Championship qualification: Tiebreakers

 Teams are ranked according to points (3 points for a win, 1 point for a draw, 0 points for a loss).
 The rankings of teams in each group are determined as follows (regulations Articles 12.3):

 If two or more teams are equal on the basis of the above three criteria, their rankings are determined as follows:

 Draw

-The qualification draw took place on 21 August 2021, 15:00 EDT, in Miami, Florida, United States.
+The qualification draw took place on 21 August 2021, 15:00 EDT, in Miami, United States.
 The 30 teams were seeded based on the FIFA Women's World Rankings of June 2021 (in parentheses).
 The top six teams in the ranking were pre-seeded, and automatically allocated to position 1 in order from group A to F. The remaining teams were placed into pots 1 to 4 based on ranking, with each pot containing six teams.
 Pot 4 contained the two lowest-ranked teams, along with four unranked teams.
 In the draw, teams were drawn from each pot and placed in order from group A to F. The position teams were drawn into was based on their pot: pot 1 teams were drawn into position 2, pot 2 teams into position 3, pot 3 teams into position 4 and pot 4 teams into position 5.